How to Prepare a Rental Property for a New Tenant

 0

 When tenants move out of a rental property, it presents landlords with the perfect opportunity to undertake repairs, deep cleaning, redecoration, and any refurbishments required to make sure the property is in tip-top shape before new tenants move in.
-Preparing a rental for new occupants requires systematic planning and various checks, but the effort pays dividends by attracting good long-term tenants more likely to properly maintain the property.
+Whether you’re managing a standard rental or a build to rent development, preparing for new occupants requires systematic planning and various checks, but the effort pays dividends by attracting good long-term tenants more likely to properly maintain the property.
 Follow this comprehensive guide when preparing your rental to improve new tenant appeal and satisfaction.

 Make Sure the Property is Empty